Frequently Asked Questions - Welcome Center

 can contact the Disability Support Programs and Services (DSPS) in Room 240 CC or by calling (408) 855-5085 or TTY at (408) 727-9243 to make an appointment.

 - Can I retake the test?
-You may take an English, ESL, Reading, or Math placement test, two (2) times in a 365 day period.
+You may take an ESL placement test, two (2) times in a 365 day period.
 After that you are required to take the classes in which you were placed in.
 Placement Tests are for initial placement only.
 Once you start in an academic sequence you may not use the placement test to skip levels.
 If your intention is to skip levels, you need to file a "Prerequisite Challenge Form" with the Counseling Department.

 - How can I obtain my Unofficial/ Official transcripts?